 We can now start creating the mapping, that will result in a successful data import.

 - Click here to add a mapping

 CSV data source field names and values

-Please make sure the csv file meets the following requirements before attempting an import.
-We also recommend to import a single line of data, to verify the import, before initialising a complete data import.
+Please make sure the .csv file meets the following requirements before attempting an import.
+We also recommend to import a single line of data, to verify the import, before initializing a complete data import.

 - The first row in the data source must contain the field names, separated with a semicolon (;)

 - Each row of field values must be separated with a semicolon (;) and each field value must be surrounded by quotation marks

 - If a field value doesn't contain any data, the field value must not contain any quotation marks.
 Notice in the example below that the email address field value doesn't contain any data.
 The quotation marks normally surrounding the email field value are removed.

 - If a field value should contain quotation marks as data, add a quotation mark before the quotation mark.

 When the import has completed, you can click here to see details about the import and eventually correct errors in the data source file.